Integrating Keycloak with ICE ClusterWare#

 When using Keycloak, no roles should be assigned in the ClusterWare platform – all roles must be assigned through Keycloak.

-To allow admins to create new tokens using scyld-adminctl token, several features must be enabled when starting Keycloak: token-exchange and admin-fine-grained-authz.
-Note that these features are marked by the Keycloak team as "Preview" features and may not be suitable for production environments.
-The features may be set inside the config file or on the command line.
+3. To allow admins to create new tokens using cw-adminctl token, enable the token-exchange and admin-fine-grained-authz features in Keycloak.
+The features can be set inside the config file or on the command line.

 Logging and Auditing#